semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 #### Creating and adding a workspace access token

 :::info Prerequisite
+- Configured pipeline in Bitbucket CMS.
 - Use the procedure described in this section if you use the **Bitbucket Cloud Premium** plan.
-If you are **not** using the Bitbucket Cloud Premium plan, create a separate repository access token for each repository where you want to use Semgrep.
-See [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
+If you are **not** using the Bitbucket Cloud Premium plan, create a separate repository access token for each repository where you want to use Semgrep, for more information, see [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
-- Create **SEMGREP_APP_TOKEN** and add it as a **workspace** variable in Bitbucket.
-See the [Creating a SEMGREP_APP_TOKEN](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#creating-a-semgrep_app_token) section and [Workspace variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Workspace-variables) Bitbucket documentation.
+- Created **SEMGREP_APP_TOKEN** added as a **workspace** variable in Bitbucket.
+See the [Creating a SEMGREP_APP_TOKEN](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#creating-a-semgrep_app_token) section and [Workspace variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Workspace-variables) in Bitbucket documentation.
 :::

 Create a workspace access token in Bitbucket (only available if you have a Bitbucket Cloud Premium plan).
 Fulfill these general steps to create a workspace access token:

 1. Create a workspace access token in Bitbucket with **Read**, and **Write** permissions for pull requests.
-Follow the instructions in [Create a workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/).
+Follow the instructions in [Create a workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/) in Bitbucket documentation.
-1. Add the workspace acccess as a repository variable with **Secured** option.
+1. Add the workspace access token as a workspace variable with the **Secured** option.

 To complete the configuration, follow the [Adding Semgrep to your Bitbucket CI pipeline for PR comments](#bitbucket-ci-pipelines-yaml-file-for-pr-comments) section.

 #### Creating and adding a repository access token

 :::info Prerequisite
+- Configured pipeline in Bitbucket CMS.
-- Create **SEMGREP_APP_TOKEN** and add it as a **repository** variable in Bitbucket.
-See the [Creating a SEMGREP_APP_TOKEN](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#creating-a-semgrep_app_token) section and [Workspace variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Repository-variables) Bitbucket documentation.
+- Created **SEMGREP_APP_TOKEN** added it as a **repository** variable in Bitbucket.
+See the [Creating a SEMGREP_APP_TOKEN](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#creating-a-semgrep_app_token) section and [Repository variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Repository-variables) in Bitbucket documentation.
 :::

 :::note